-The correct name for P.Acne is Propionibacterium.
+The correct name for P.Acne is Cutibacterium acnes.

-What is Acne?
+What is acne?

 The P.acnes bacterium naturally produces an enzyme known as lipases, this enzyme converts triglyceride oil into free fatty acids and glycerol.

 As these triglycerides move out of the follicle, towards the surface of the skin, the glycerol is metabolised and the free fatty acids are released.

 It is these fatty acids that are responsible for the PH value of the skin acid mantle, which creates the skin barrier function.

 The problem is that free fatty acids have both a comedogenic and anti-inflammatory effect on the skin, especially if there are too many of them, an active oily skin for instance, is an indicator that more sebum is being produced by the sebaceous glands then is normal.

 Should this be the case, it would indicate that a higher than normal amount of free fatty acids are being metabolised within the pores of the skin.

 What causes acne?

 Acne is due to a combination of factors – the exact mechanisms behind acne are not fully understood.